ArjunChauhan0910/DeepImageReconstruction/README.md

     - Reconstructing alphabetical letters shapes from CNN features decoded from the brain; reproducing results in Figure 6B.
 - 7_reconstruct_imagined_image.py
     - Reconstructing imagined image from CNN features decoded from the brain; reproducing results in Figure 8.

+These have been combined into the ```main.py``` file.
+Comment out relevant sections to obtain the relevant subsection of which you need reconstructions of.

 ## Data